What is GSM?

 Will my phone come with a charger?

 Yes!
 All of our cell phones (for rent or for sale) come with a variable-voltage travel charger plus wall-plug adapters for overseas.
-Our rental phones are
+Our rental phones are shipped pre-charged and ready to go with the SIM card already inserted.
+Our phone sales also come with pre inserted SIM cards but they do not come charged.

 What is my new cell phone number?

 Your new cell phone number is a local number for the country pertaining to your SIM card.
-For example, if you have an Italian SIM card, your number will be a local Italian cell phone
+For example, if you have an Italian SIM card, your number will be a local Italian cell phone number.
+You can also get a US phone number in addition to the local number.
+The National Geographic SIM card on the other hand already comes preassigned with a US phone number as well as a UK number.

 Can somebody else use my SIM card?